fibo/fibo.github.io/_posts/2019-03-14-aws-lambda-npm-scripts.md

 ## Permissions

 Create a IAM role, for instance *lambda_dynamo_myproject*, that has permissions on all table prefixed by *MyProject* and can write logs.

+I created a *iam/* folder with the following files

+> lambda-role.json

 ```json
 {